VANQUOC81/CodeChallenges/README.md

 ﻿# My Coding Challenges
 This is a collection of coding challenges I solved myself.
 It contains various problems from LeetCode and Hackerrank written in C#.

+## TODO
+* create test for hankerrank.
+Leetcode is done.

 ## Prerequisites
 Visual Studio Code
 .NET 7.0 SDK